 In case you prefer an ever shorter W3 PRO, you can buy the Weltool BB1 (short body tube).
 I personally don’t like most of the shorties that are available.
 Compared to the full-length option, they look awkward most of the time.

 The pocket clip is removable, but I haven’t done that yet.
-Removing pocket clips usually end up in some scuffs or in worst-case scenario: scratches.
+Removing pocket clips usually end up in some scuffs or in the worst-case scenario: scratches.

 Build quality, knurling, threads, and anodization

-Once you see the knurling on a Weltool flashlight, you will recognize it each every time.
+Once you see the knurling on a Weltool flashlight, you will recognize it every time.
 Weltool uses a special kind of knurling with lines in it.
 Just check out the pictures below to understand what I mean.

 The build quality is just top-notch.
 There is knurling on the tailcap, body as well as on the head.
 And the style of machining makes this one of the most ‘grippy’ flashlights I have ever had.
 The tailcap is quite a bit larger in diameter than the body tube.
 I must admit that with this style of design, it feels like it fits.
 If the body and knurling weren’t so aggressive, I wouldn’t have liked this size of the tail cap.

 One thing I noticed with the W3 PRO as well as with the W4 is the following; when you try to unscrew the tailcap, you sometimes accidentally unscrew the head from the body.
 This is probably the reason why there is almost (or zero) lubrication on the o-ring towards the head.
 The threads on that side of the tube are bare aluminum.
 Even if you unscrew those threads slightly, the light continues to work.
 When unscrewing the tailcap, you better hold on to the battery tube instead of the head.
 I noticed that when you tighten the battery tube and the head tightly, this problem is solved only if you don’t tighten the tailcap too much either.

 The anodization on the W3 PRO is beautiful.
 It has a matte-type finish that gives it a ‘higher class’ look.
-The built quality of all the Weltool flashlights I own are all top-notch.
+The built quality of all the Weltool flashlights I own is top-notch.

 LEP, Lens, Bezel, and Reflector